 A disk image compressed using LZFSE (Lempel-Ziv + Finite State Entropy).
 The files are slightly smaller than zlib-compressed disk images, with encoding that is twice as fast and decoding that is three times as fast.
-This is DropDMG's recommended format for general use if your files can require Mac OS X 10.11 or later.
-Compatible with Mac OS X 10.11 and later.
+This is DropDMG's recommended format for general use if your files can require macOS 10.11 or later.
+Compatible with macOS 10.11 and later.